PART TIME (Spring): ALTERNATE WEEKENDS – JAN 30, 2021 THROUGH AUGUST 1, 2021

 Student must have the appropriate immigration status to study as SUHBAH does not offer any student visas.

 Mahad Qamar and Safiya Ravat are the co-founders of Suhbah Institute and the main instructors of Suhbah Seminary.
 They were previous head instructors of Arabic and Quranic Tafseer studies at the Bayyinah Dream Arabic program.
-Mahad and Safiya attained their Bachelor’s in Fiqh and Usul al Fiqh (Islamic Law and Jurisprudence) from the International Islamic University of Malaysia, and are pursuing their Master’s in Pastoral Counseling in Marriage and Family.
-Mahad and Safiya lead the Islamic Pre Marital and Marital Enrichment training for Suhbah, and Safiya currently serves as the Female Religious Director at ISGH Maryam Islamic Center.
+Mahad and Safiya attained their Bachelor’s in Fiqh and Usul al Fiqh (Islamic Law and Jurisprudence) from the International Islamic University of Malaysia, and completed their Master’s in Pastoral Counseling in Marriage and Family Therapy.
+Mahad and Safiya lead the Islamic Pre Marital and Marital Enrichment training for Suhbah.
 To see their classes, videos or articles, you can find Mahad and Safiya at Facebook.com/MahadandSafiya, Facebook.com/SuhbahInstitute or in Instagram @suhbah_institute.

 Founders & Main Instructors | Quranic Arabic, Tafseer, Seerah, Fiqh and Usul al Fiqh, Women's Fiqh, Ulum ul Quran, Contemporary Fiqh